 Treats high blood pressure and heart failure after a heart attack.
-Reduces risk of heart attack, stroke, and death in people 55 years and older who have heart disease.
-This medicine is an ACE (angiotensin-converting enzyme) inhibitor.
+Reduces the risk of heart attack, stroke, and death.
+This medicine is an ACE inhibitor.

 AltaceThere may be other brand names for this medicine.